AlejandroMar/locations-office/readme.md

 > npm install

 ## Data base URL
-create a .env file to store your data base's url like in the following example:
+Create a .env file to store your data base's url like in the following example:
 > MONGO_DB_URL=database-url

 ## Start the development server